stagedml/pylightnix/docs/Reference.md

 or a symlink pointing to such path.
 Return `RRef` which corresponds to this path.

-Note: `path2rref` doesn't actually check the existance of such an object in storage
+Note: `path2rref` operates on `p` symbolically.
+It doesn't actually check the presence of such an object in storage

 <a name="pylightnix.core.mktag"></a>
 ## `mktag()`